Autocar India

 Sales: 4,069 units, Change: 21 percent YoY

-Honda recorded domestic sales of 4,069 units in April 2026, marking a 21 percent year-on-year increase, although volumes were down from 7,585 units in March 2026.
+Honda recorded domestic sales of 4,069 units, an increase of 21 percent year on year, but a decline from 7,585 units in March 2026.
 The City, Amaze and Elevate make up Honda’s current portfolio in India.
 The company has also indicated plans to expand its line-up, with its first battery electric vehicle, the Honda 0 Alpha, currently undergoing pan-India testing ahead of its planned introduction.

 Renault